 Let’s talk about a sort of an upside to what we have been (and still are) going through.
 We get to see a lot more of the province that we otherwise often swap for an abroad destination.
 For me, the majority of this exploration has been driven by AirBnB – I would pick a nice spot that’s not too far from home and build an adventure around it.
 In this manner, I was able to see more of PEC, Plympton-Wyoming, and the nearby towns, and most recently Dundas, Ontario.

 This latest adventure was booked in April when I had a moment of panic that when the summer finally comes everything will be booked (it seems I was right).
 We booked the Somerset Cottage at West Avenue Cider House hoping that by the time June comes around, we will be finally allowed to see friends.
 Luckily we were.

-The house, located to the side of the cider house and on the outskirt of the Somerset farm, is a simple yet stunning piece of architecture.
-All three bedrooms (king master and two queens) are well lit, thoughtfully decorated, and a pleasure to sleep in.
+The house is located to the side of the cider house and on the outskirt of the Somerset farm.
+It is a simple yet stunning piece of architecture.
+All three bedrooms (king master and two queens) are well-lit, thoughtfully decorated, and a pleasure to sleep in.
 The shared space includes a communal couch area, dining table plus an open kitchen and we all know the best party is always in the kitchen 😎.

 The property is noticeably vast with apple trees rolling into the distance.
-Behind the cider house is a field with picnic tables for day visitors and to the side, is a small farm with chickens and 4-horned sheep.
-A slow walk through the farm fields is a joy one could never get in the city; I could’ve stood there listening to sheep speak for hours.
-The light was also magical, I had a lovely time walking around the property with a glass of crisp cold cider, taking photos.
+Behind the cider house is a field with picnic tables for day visitors of the cider hour.
+There is also a small-ish farm with chickens and 4-horned sheep.
+A slow walk through the farm fields is a joy one could never get in the city.
+I could’ve stood there listening to sheep speak for hours.
+The light was also magical.
+I had a blissful time walking around the property with a glass of crisp cold cider, taking photos.

 In the gear bag: Fujifilm X-T100 with an XF50mmF2 R WR lens.